 If your organization conducts employee engagement surveys, there's something you really need to know: Never ask a question you don't know how to fix.

-Every survey question you ask implies a promise that you’re going to take action based on the answer you get.
-And if you break that promise, things will get ugly.
-(Here’s an experiment: Tonight at home, make some popcorn.
-Ask your spouse if they want some and when they say “yes,” just ignore them.
-Now multiply that by a few thousand and you’ll see what I’m talking about.)
+Every survey question you ask implies a promise that you're going to take action based on the employee feedback you get.
+And if you break that promise, overall engagement will suffer.

-If you don't know exactly what actions will fix a situation, don't ask a question about it until you do.
+If you don't know exactly what actions will fix a problem and create an engaged employee, don't ask a question about it until you do.
 Otherwise, you're setting the stage for employees to doubt your leadership capabilities.
 It'll be like: "Gee, the boss asked how we felt about XYZ, we all said lousy, and then they did nothing about it..."